 - The trial period cannot extend more than 90 calendar days

-- Where an employer terminates employment they must give notice where this has been negotiated and included in the employment agreement
+- Where an employer terminates employment this must be done before the trial period ends, and notice given in accordance with the employment agreement

 - If an employee is let go during the trial period (and any notice period is honoured) they cannot take a personal grievance for unjustified dismissal

 - Employees may still take a personal grievance on grounds other than unjustified dismissal (i.e. discrimination, harassment etc)

 - Both parties still have the option of mediation during the trial period

 - The trial period counts towards the employee’s length of service with the employer

 - Employers must be clear with their employees as to whether they are offering a trial period (s67A & B of the ERA 2000) or a probationary period (s67).
 Copies of the Act can be downloaded for free from www.legislation.govt.nz